JuditKaramazov/JuditKaramazfolio/README.md

 $ npm start
 ```

+# Structure

+Initially, the main goal that I pursued was keeping this site as clean, scalable, and maintainable as possible while keeping in mind my limited tools and knowledge, and that's the reason why each section and component follows a minimal (and yet descriptive enough) approach.
+I know it pretty much well: there is a global tendency to display the entire formation, work experience, languages, and overall paths and decisions that built the person we are today.
+However, and since this portfolio focuses on practicality rather than pure data, what you'll find by cloning this repository or simply having a look at the deployment site is:

+1. A header containing a brief `introduction` of who Judit is: a tightrope walker, indeed.
+2. A general view of my `technology stack`.
+3. A `downloadable CV`, just in case you'd want to know more about my previous experience and relevant formation.
+4. A preview of the main `projects` I've been working on so far.
+5. Some of the most relevant `repositories` I'm contributing to.
+6. A footer containing some relevant `links` for us to `stay in touch`, `schedule interviews` (as well as some coffee moments), and contribute to `maintaining this site` by letting me know about potential problems and bugs.

-## Features
+# Features

-Although it may seem there's nothing much to clarify other than remarking the fact that I `finally` decided to create a portfolio, I find it relevant to point that this project is a React-based single page app in TypeScript, using only statically generated pages.
+Although it may seem there's nothing much to clarify other than noting that I `finally` decided to create a portfolio, I find it relevant to mention that this project is a React-based single page app in TypeScript, using only statically generated pages.

 ![Alt text](https://github.com/JuditKaramazov/JuditKaramazfolio/blob/a7b1825e33711948f51e53e249751761e1779f56/public/Screenshot-01.png)

-Considering this, it's also important to highlight that Next.js creates pages from each item automatically thanks to the [`src/pages/[slug].tsx`](src/pages/[slug].tsx) template you'll find if you decide to dive into the repository's very essence.
-This said, let's now discuss a feature closely related to this idea:
+Considering this, it's also important to highlight that Next.js creates pages from each item automatically thanks to the [`src/pages/[slug].tsx`](src/pages/[slug].tsx) template you'll find if you dive into the repository's very essence and guts.
+With this said, let's now discuss a feature closely related to this idea:

-### YAML file
+## YAML file

 The entire definition of the projects displayed in this portfolio is contained by a `YAML file`, which allows the user to convert Markdown into HTML on build time; that's what possibilitates Next.js to automatically generate pages from each item.
-In other words, the YAML file serves as a central repository for all project-related information, allowing us to define project details, descriptions, and other metadata in a clear and organized manner.
+In other words, the YAML file serves as a central repository for all project-related information, allowing us to define project details, descriptions, and metadata in a clear and organized manner.
 Since the use of YAML allows for easy data manipulation, it makes it an ideal choice for structuring content and storing data:

 - **Readability**: It's human-readable and easy to write.
 - **Structured**: YAML is designed to represent complex data structures, which makes it suitable for storing structured information like project details.